Description

 Note

-For OceanBase Database V4.3.5, advanced grouping and summarization operations are supported starting from V4.3.5 BP1.
+For OceanBase Database V4.3.5, advanced grouping and summarizing operations are supported starting from V4.3.5 BP1.

-• The result set includes only the specified grouping combinations.
+- The result set includes only the grouping combinations specified by the user.

 Note